 After Levoča we drove out to the lovely Spišský Hrad, the massive castle ruin that sits dramatically atop a hill in the middle of a valley.
 From a distance, the sight of the thing is jaw-dropping.
 And it's fun to go up and tromp around the place, too.
 We didn't, however, as when we got there it started raining pretty hard, and a good deal of what there is to see is exposed to the elements, given that it's a ruin.
 We've been there once before (on that crazy aforementioned day trip we took with Tony), so it wasn't a big deal.
 At any rate, if you're only going to see one castle ruin in Bratislava, Spišský Hrad should definitely make the list of contenders.

 We drove through the quaint village of Spišské Podhradie, which sits at the foot of the hill of Spišský Hrad.
-It's a small "one road" village, which gets a lot more traffic than it otherwise would if it wasn't so close to the castle.
+The small village gets a lot more traffic than it otherwise would if it wasn't so close to the castle.

 |Spišský Hrad as seen from the main drag of Spišské Podhradie, the village beneath the castle|